 The fiscal year 2016-17 budget was the 16th to receive the Distinguished Budget Presentation Award from the Government Finance Officers Association, the highest national award in governmental budgeting.

 Hillsborough uses the balanced scorecard, a system of measures that helps the town implement its objectives.
 Each department has a scorecard with specific initiatives, targeted outcomes for the initiatives and ways to measure performance.
 The system is more fully explained in the article below, written by William C. Rivenbark, a UNC School of Government faculty member, and Eric J. Peterson, Hillsborough's town manager.

-The town has implemented a departmental priorities system to help departments and the Board of Commissioners refine focus on top priorities and to reduce distractions from those priorities.
+Additionally, the town's departmental priorities system helps departments and the Board of Commissioners refine focus on top priorities and reduce distractions from those priorities.
 Departments present their top priorities for each upcoming fiscal year with the town’s draft budget and provide mid-year and year-end updates to the board.